Review · Men's Health

 - Skip if

-- You have signs of a physical cause of ED — no morning erections, gradual onset, lost libido, known vascular disease, diabetes, or post-surgical changes — see a urologist first
+- You have a known physical cause of ED — vascular disease, diabetes, post-prostatectomy, low testosterone — this program is not a substitute for medical treatment

 - Evidence file